Register your office to receive a $50 credit towards your first case.

 When you send a case to a dental lab, the final bill reflects a combination of materials, craftsmanship, and technology.
 Understanding the typical expenses for common restorations helps you manage your practice’s overhead and have clearer financial conversations with your patients.
 Each service, from a single crown to a full-arch hybrid denture, has its own set of associated costs that can vary based on the specifics of the case.
 Let’s look at the lab fees you can expect for some of the most frequent restorations your practice provides.
 By getting familiar with these numbers, you can better anticipate your lab expenditures and make informed decisions for both your patients and your bottom line.

-Crown and Bridge Restorations
+What to Expect for Crown and Bridge Work

 Crown and bridge work is a cornerstone of restorative dentistry, and the lab fees for these cases depend heavily on material choice and turnaround time.
 For example, a full zirconia crown is a popular option, with the lab fee varying based on the specific type of zirconia used and how quickly you need the case returned.
 Similarly, the expense for a Porcelain Fused to Metal (PFM) restoration will differ.
 These variations allow you to select a solution that fits your patient’s clinical needs and budget.
 When you partner with a lab, you gain access to a range of crown and bridge options, each with a clear fee structure so you always know what to expect.

-Full and Partial Dentures
+Budgeting for Full and Partial Dentures

 For removable prosthetics, the lab costs are influenced by the manufacturing technique and materials.
 A modern, 3D-printed denture often has a different fee than a traditionally handcrafted one.
 The complexity of the case, whether it’s a full or partial denture, also plays a role in the final bill.
 Most labs include a try-in phase within the total fee for new or immediate removables, which is a crucial step for ensuring an accurate and comfortable fit for your patient.
 This all-inclusive approach helps streamline the process and makes your total lab expenditure more predictable from the start.